imAlessas/db-SQL-exercises/README.md

 # Exercises using SQL

+In this repository are listed some of the SQL exercises used in preparation for the _Database 1_ exam at the University of Padova.

 ## Airports

 The first database contains three tables: _Cities_, _Airplane\_Types_ and _Flights_ and it is structured as follows: